uw-pluverse/pluverse-latex-style-guide/README.md

 ## Use booktab table style.

-For table, you can use this website.https://www.tablesgenerator.com/.
+For table, you can use this website https://www.tablesgenerator.com/.
 Now it is more common to use the "booktab table style".

 ## Write numbers in words.